Ocellaris clownfish: Reproductive hierarchy

-The males can change sex to female during their lives, and live in a harem in which an established dominance hierarchy manages the group and keeps individuals at a specific social rank.

 All anemonefish are protandrous hermaphrodites, meaning they first develop into males and may become females later in life.
 Anemonefish exhibit phenotypic plasticity when males, females, and juveniles inhabit the same anemone.
 In an anemonefish social group, the female is the dominant and largest member, followed by the dominant male, while other anemonefish remain non-reproductive.

 One experiment placed three juvenile anemonefish in a tank and observed their behaviors over the course of a month.
 The researchers drew conclusions about the fish's social hierarchy based on signs of dominance such as aggressive or appeasing behaviors, occupation of territory in the tank, and body mass increase.
 The dominant fish grew larger compared to lower-ranked fish, suggesting the lower-ranked fish experienced growth suppression.
 In addition, a difference in the fish's levels of certain steroids suggested that lower-ranked individuals also experienced reproductive suppression.

 Another experiment demonstrated that when a female anemonefish is removed from the anemone, then the dominant male becomes the female and the next-highest-ranked male moves up the dominance hierarchy to become the dominant male.
 Females use aggressive dominance behavior to control the males, preventing the formation of other females, and dominant males prevent juvenile males from mating.

 In aquaria

 In nature, the false percula clownfish is hosted by Heteractis magnifica and Stichodactyla gigantea.
 However, in captivity in a reef aquarium, the false percula is hosted by other species of anemone, including Entacmaea quadricolor.
 In addition, clownfish may adopt a surrogate host as opposed to an anemone, such as Euphyllia divisa, xenia coral, etc.

+While Amphiprion ocellaris is found in fully marine environments in nature, i.e. a salinity of 35‰, in captivity they can be reared in brackish water with salinity as low as 15‰ without known adverse effects.